Introduction to Deep Learning

 Deep learning is a subset of machine learning that is concerned with algorithms that can learn to represent and model data in multiple layers, often composed of hidden units.
 These networks can learn to perform complex tasks such as image recognition, natural language processing, and detection of fraud.
-Deep learning has seen a resurgence in popularity due to the advent of big data and the availability of large training datasets.
+Deep learning applications have seen a resurgence in popularity due to the advent of big data and the availability of large training datasets.

-Deep Learning: What It Is and Why You Should Care introduces you to this exciting field with an overview on how deep neural networks work; where we will see them in use next; and why it’s important for business leaders today to understand how these systems function.
+Deep Learning: What It Is and Why You Should Care introduces you to this exciting field with an overview on how deep neural networks (DNN) work; where we will see them in use next; and why it’s important for business leaders today to understand how these systems function.

-In addition, you will find practical advice on how to apply deep learning to common business challenges.
+In addition, you will find practical advice on how to apply deep learning algorithms to common business challenges.
 Read on to learn more.

 What Is Deep Learning And Why Should You Care